We are a passionate branch of volunteers. We support cats in need or owners who need assistance.

-If we are not in a position to help you, we will signpost you to other organisations whose aims are more suited to your situation.
+If we are not in a position to help you, we will signpost you to other organisations who can.

 Our main aims for Bolton, Radcliffe and Bury are: